FREE Case Evaluation

 If you're found guilty of a crime, you could experience repercussions ranging from community service and probation to a jail or prison term and a felony conviction on your permanent record.
 All of these factors may cause you to lose your job, and make it extremely difficult to find stable work in the future.
 As if these tangible penalties were not bad enough, you will also be faced with the social stigma that comes with the label of "criminal."

 Fortunately, you can fight the charges, prove your innocence and maintain a clean record with the help of a qualified Fredericksburg criminal defense lawyer.
 An experienced Fredericksburg defense attorney will examine your case with the utmost care to create a solid defense in pursuit of the best possible outcome, all for an affordable rate.
-Contact a federal criminal defense attorney with our firm for more information about the services that they provide.
+Contact a criminal defense lawyer with our firm for more information about the services that they provide.

 Misdemeanor Criminal Defense Attorney in Fredericksburg